-- Then place the other four eggplant slices on top and repeat with sauce and mozzarella cheese.
+- Then place the other four eggplant slices on top and repeat with mozzarella and sauce.

-- Add additional ½ cup parmesan cheese on top and sprinkle each stack with a pinch of kosher salt.
+- Add additional 1/2 cup parmesan cheese on top (optional) and sprinkle each stack with a pinch of kosher salt.

-- Place in oven at 425 for 15-20 minutes or until cheese is melted and bubbling.
+- Place in oven at 425 degrees F. for approx. 15 minutes or until cheese is melted and bubbling.